Trinidad Tarrosa-Subido: Brief history of the feminist movement in the Philippines

 In 1954, she was commissioned to write "The Feminist Movement in the Philippines" This book was a testament to the roots of feminism in the Philippines, and within it Tarrosa-Subido said that due to the time constraint, she was "not allowed to do full justice to the subject".
 It was also within this book that Tarrosa-Subido summarized many of the successes of feminism for the political, civil, economic, and social standing of women.
 She noted that it was not an easy compilation to write.

 She began the book by discussing the past of the feminist movement in the Philippines, and how colonialism has affected their lives.
 In the first chapter, she details that in pre-Spanish times, women were equal to men.
 They were able to hold high positions in society and were recognized as individuals.
 It was during American rule that women were subjugated and Tarrosa-Subido discusses how Filipino women had to regain their equality by taking advantage of the systems that were established by the American administration.
 She goes on to further describe the political and social gains of women in the Philippines in the book, from documenting the suffrage movement to how women are expected to behave in the home.
-It is important to note that she did not portray women as passive members of society, she wrote about the key roles they played and the significance they had in reclaiming their own agency.
+She did not portray women as passive members of society, she wrote about the key roles they played and the significance they had in reclaiming their own agency.
 Filipino women, especially transpacific Filipino women, were very critical of the Philippine-American relations, and were actively wrestling with these connections.
 Tarrosa-Subido does note that the pre-colonial woman is most closely representative of the model for women's equality to men.

 She sees women as having an active role in their own lives, and this has been seen in her poetry as well.
 In her poem "Subterfuge," it was the woman who encourages her lover to come to her, and this shows how Tarrosa-Subido views women as mobilized through their context.